Jbrito6492/MVP/README.md

 ## How To Use

 1. log-in with a random password (encryption and salt has not yet been added to passwords on server)
-2. begin a hashtag trend by searching on in the header
+2. begin a hashtag trend by searching one
 3. make some plans!

 #### Installation